Portkey-AI/portkey-cookbook/examples/Anyscale_Portkey.md

 print(response.text)
 ```

-For more on Configs, [check out the docs.](https://docs.portkey.ai/portkey-docs/portkey-features/ai-gateway/configs)
+For more on Configs and other gateway feature like Load Balancing, [check out the docs.](https://docs.portkey.ai/portkey-docs/portkey-features/ai-gateway)

 ### Append Feedback to Requests

-Portkey’s Feedback API offers a straightforward way to gather weighted feedback from users, allowing you to refine and improve over time.
+Gather weighted feedback from users and improve your app.
+Here’s how:

-Here’s how to utilize the Feedback API with Portkey:

 ```py
 import requests